VISIT OUR ART STORE ▶

 The brushes

-To finish things off, I add some gray colored pencil (almost black), white gouache, and a bit of salt to give the flower more texture.
+To finish things off, the artist adds some gray colored pencil (almost black), white gouache, and a bit of salt to give the flower more texture.

 Salt

-Now that we're all set, let's jump into painting!
+Now that everything is set, let’s jump into painting!

 Step 1: Paint the Main Flower

-Let's start painting the main flower.
-I keep things simple and loose so it's easy to follow, even if you're just starting.
+Let’s start painting the main flower.
+The artist keeps things simple and loose so it’s easy to follow, even for beginners.

 Begin with a Light Spray of Water

-First, I spray some clean water on the paper.
-I don't overthink this—I just do it randomly with a spray bottle.
+First, the artist sprays some clean water on the paper.
+The artist doesn’t overthink this—just sprays randomly with a spray bottle.
 This step helps create beautiful effects later.

-The water softens the edges and lets the paint bleed naturally, which gives the flower a lovely, organic look.
+The water softens the edges and lets the paint bleed naturally, giving the flower a lovely, organic look.

 Spray some clean water on the paper